marcelinombb/avaliacao-layout/.planning/milestones/v1.0-phases/03-documentation/03-VERIFICATION.md

 No gaps identified.
 All 10 automated checks pass, all 3 roadmap success criteria are verified, all 8 observable truths are confirmed, all 3 REQUIREMENTS (DOCS-01, DOCS-02, DOCS-03) are satisfied, and no anti-patterns were found.

 The commits cited in the SUMMARYs both exist in the git log (`293c064` for README creation, `682d6a2` for JSDoc addition).
-The README accurately documents symbols that are actually exported from `src/index.ts` — `fromProvaModelo3`, `AssessmentInput`, `createLayout`, `LayoutRenderer` all confirmed exported.
+The README accurately documents symbols that are actually exported from `src/index.ts` — `fromProvaModelo`, `AssessmentInput`, `createLayout`, `LayoutRenderer` all confirmed exported.

 ---